GabrielDeOliveiraAlmeida/data-integration-challenge/README.md

     ```bash
     make start
     ```
-- If API running you can see in http://localhost:3333/
+`API running you can see in http://localhost:3333/`

-- Run test:

-    ```bash
-    make test

 ### API Rotes